The promise of voice AI in game development

 Game design is an iterative process.
 Designers test and collect user feedback on many different areas using a game prototype before launching, such as the first-time user experience (FTUE), specific game mechanics, animations, player character interactions, and much more.

 However, prototyping lacks a developer-friendly tool for in-game voice creation.
-Given the production costs to iterate, refine, and perfect dialog, including bringing voice actors back for multiple recordings, it takes considerable resources and that’s why game studios often forgo it.
+Given the production costs to iterate, refine, and perfect dialog, including bringing voice actors back for multiple recordings, it takes considerable resources, and that’s why game studios often forgo it.

 But this is changing with the feasibility and increased accessibility of voice AI for rapid prototyping among game designers.